 The included remote is also a simple but effective device, with large, easy-to-press, and clearly labeled buttons.

-If you're tired of relying on subtitles to understand what your favorite actors are saying, theis a perfect TV companion.
+If you're tired of relying on subtitles to understand what your favorite actors are saying, the Zvox AV157 is a perfect TV companion.

 - Why are soundbars so popular?

 - Are soundbars any good?

 - Can soundbars be controlled by a TV remote?